10 Tips for City Bikers

 — Ryan Hugh McWilliams (@rhmrpanic) March 31, 2015

-And did you know that the number of children who go to emergency rooms each year for bicycle-related crashes is more than for any other sport?
+And did you know more kids like you go to the emergency room each year for bicycle-related crashes than for any other sport?

+See and be seen to avoid a crash.
 There’s no such thing as being too visible when you’re on a bike.
-Light, bright clothing and reflectors help a lot.

 — Steve Vaccaro (@BicyclesOnly) November 11, 2014